 We want all our Higher Degrees by Research (HDR) candidates to get the support they need, when they need it, to successfully complete their research program.

 Action and support is available to all candidates at RMIT.
 You may self-identify that you need some additional support during your candidature.
 Your supervisory team or HDR Delegated Authority, or HDR DA (the academic who oversees HDR in your school), may also nominate you for action and support.
 This might occur if you are facing delays with your research, need extra support to successfully complete your next milestone or if you have circumstances in your research (or your life) that might impact on your research.
-Specific situations that indicate that action and support is required are set out in clauses 6 and 7 of the HDR Action and Support Procedure.
+Specific situations that indicate that action and support is required are set out in clauses 17 to 20 of the HDR Progress Management and Support Procedure.

 The action and support that you receive is tailored to you and your situation.
 It may include more frequent meetings with your supervisory team, referral to academic or wellbeing support services or making variations to your candidature.

 You will be invited to attend an action and support meeting to discuss your situation and to identify the support that will benefit you the most.
 This might include:

 This support will be documented on a Candidate Action and Support Plan (CASP).
 Your CASP will also include an action plan that outlines the tasks that you and your supervisory team need to undertake to get back on track, and the dates for their completion.
 The CASP will be in place for up to 3 months for full-time candidates, or 6 months for part-time candidates.

 You can have a support person at the meeting and you can also seek support and advice from RMIT University Student Union (RUSU) Student Rights service and/or any other relevant support services before the meeting.